Yadier Molina: Personal life

 Even while the Molina brothers still lived in the United States playing professional baseball, their parents stayed in the same home near the park where the brothers grew up playing ball, Jesús Rivera Park.
 Benjamín Molina organized youth teams.
 On October 11, 2008, Molina's father died from a heart attack.
 At the moment it occurred, he was tending to a baseball field that he had built for the youth in Bayamón.

 Spurred by absences from autograph shows for which he was paid to appear, Steiner Sports Marketing filed a lawsuit for $175,000 against Molina in the New York state supreme court in Manhattan on October 2, 2009.
 Steiner Sports allegedly paid him $90,640 in advance when they renewed their contract with him in July 2008.
 The firm stated that he ignored their agreement to make public and private appearances to sign autographs and did not return the money.

-After Hurricane Maria devastated the island of Puerto Rico in September 2017, Molina and Wanda started a GoFundMe page for the victims on September 21 with a goal of $1 million.
+After Hurricane Maria devastated the island of Puerto Rico in September 2017, Molina and his wife started a GoFundMe page for the victims on September 21 with a goal of $1 million.
 It raised $20,000 in the first seven hours.
 More than three million Puerto Ricans were left without power, and The New York Times had reported that over 95% of cell service was unavailable.
-Drone video coverage on The Weather Channel described Bayamon as looking "like a war zone."
+Drone video coverage on The Weather Channel described Bayamon as looking "like a war zone".
 Continuing with relief efforts, Molina was consequently named the recipient of the annual Roberto Clemente Award on October 24, 2018.